davep/davep.github.com/content/posts/2016/2016-09-29-virgin_east_coast_15.md

-While I am enjoying the benefits of the tickets I was provided as compensation from the earlier troubles (and also very much appreciating Mike's reserving of seats for me when I need them -- I do find that booked seats take a lot of stress out of traveling) I'd really love to get to the bottom of the problem with the Ticket Wallet app.
+While I am enjoying the benefits of the tickets I was provided as compensation from the earlier troubles (and also very much appreciating Mike's reserving of seats for me when I need them -- I do find that booked seats take a lot of stress out of travelling) I'd really love to get to the bottom of the problem with the Ticket Wallet app.

 Frustratingly and amusingly I suspect I'll finally get an answer around the